 Visit the museum at 130 Summit Avenue, at the intersection of Summit Avenue and Lindsay Street in Downtown Greensboro’s Cultural District

-Museum capacity is limited to 50 people through September 25.
-When the top floor galleries open on September 26, the capacity limit will increase to 75.
+Museum capacity is limited to 75 people at a time.
 Face coverings are required for all visitors.
 No group tours, in-person public programs or event rentals are currently available.

 For more information, call 336.373.2043.
 For Covid-19 updates for City of Greensboro facilities, general, visit https://www.greensboro-nc.gov/i-want-to/learn-about/covid-19-information-and-updates